 “They post a lot of really stupid stuff so I unfollowed already, lol.”

-This is a variation of ~してもらって (Shitemoratte) “Please do ~~.”
-It is mainly used online, but it is not weird for some people to use it in everyday life either.
-As it is the same with やん(Yan) and じゃん (Jan), It has the same use, just the pronunciation changes.
+This is a variation of ~してもらって (Shitemoratte) “Please do ~~”.
+It is mainly used online, but it is not strange for some people to use it in everyday life.
+Since it is the same with やん(Yan) and じゃん (Jan), it has the same use, only the pronunciation changes.

 (Foroo shite morote)